SQL Sentry Plan Explorer v2.7 : Better Anonymization

 Statement1, but in the plan diagram (and all the grids and tooltips) the individual objects, indexes and columns all have their names replaced with generics (click to enlarge):

-This was occasionally a problem when users would post their problematic query plans to answers.SQLPerformance.com; while Plan Explorer helps make some plan issues obvious regardless of the query, others are caused by the specific syntax used in the T-SQL statement.
+This was occasionally a problem when users would post their problematic query plans to answers.SQLPerformance.com (now a read-only archive); while Plan Explorer helps make some plan issues obvious regardless of the query, others are caused by the specific syntax used in the T-SQL statement.
 Without the query, those problems are impossible to diagnose, and inevitably Paul White (@SQL_Kiwi), myself and others would ask for a non-anonymized plan, or at least some hint about the shape of the query text.

 In Plan Explorer v2.7, the SQL statements are parsed and anonymized as well.
 While that doesn't help a reader to translate